Is your company starting to feel the strain of mounting business debt? If so, it’s probably time to tighten your belt and shed some of the burden.

 - Sell the unique benefits of your products or services

-Talk to Suppliers
+6. Talk to Suppliers

-Finding Your Debt-to-Equity Ratio
+Analyze Your Business Debt with the Debt-to-Equity Ratio

-This ratio says a lot about your business’s financial health by informing you as to about how much you owe lenders in relation to how much equity you own in the business.
+This ratio says a lot about your business’s financial health.
+It lets you know how much you owe lenders in relation to how much equity you own in the business.

-We’re often asked: how much debt should a company have?
-To be on the safe side, you always should strive to have a debt-to-equity ratio under 1.0.
+We’re often asked: How much debt should a company have?
+To be on the safe side, you always should strive to have a debt-to-equity ratio under 1.
 If your ratio is above this figure, then you owe more money than you have coming in.
-If your debt-to-equity ratio, the better.
+The lower you can keep your debt-to-equity ratio, the better.

-Shedding the Debt for Good
+Shedding Your Small Business Debt for Good